SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

    > [!NOTE]
    > The **OU** is only validated when **internode encryption** is turned on in the *server_encryption_options*.
 Make sure it matches the *cluster_name* **exactly** or Cassandra will fail to start.
 You can find the *cluster_name* in the *cassandra.yaml* config file.
    >
-   > We also recommend to only use ASCII characters in your Cassandra cluster name.
-The Cassandra documentation is lacking on this front but we noticed Cassandra failing to start when the *cluster_name* contained certain special/non-*ASCII* characters.
+   > We also recommend using only ASCII characters in your Cassandra cluster name.
+The Cassandra documentation is lacking on this front, but we noticed Cassandra failing to start when the *cluster_name* contained certain special/non-ASCII characters.

 1. Generate the root CA certificate by executing the following command: